a327ex/windfield/README.md

 #### `:setObject(object)`

 Sets the collider's object.
-This is useful to set to the object the collider belongs to, so that when a query call is made and colliders are returned you can immediately get the pertinent object.
+This is useful to set the object that the collider belongs to, so that when a query call is made and colliders are returned you can immediately get the pertinent object.

 ```lua
 -- in the constructor of some object